mehboobali98/E-Workers/README.md

         * Selecting the area (using google map API) where the service is required.
         * System shall show order completion when it is placed successfully.

-    4. Verification of phone number
-    5. View order history
+    4. View order history
-    6. Share app
+    5. Share app
-    7. View profile
+    6. View profile

 * For the Admin: